gcheliz/tictactoe-symfony-ddd/README.md

 tictactoe-symfony-ddd
 ==============

-A Tic Tac Toe Game example built into complete stack solution for symfony DDD development environment with Nginx, PHP-FPM, MySQL, RedisDB, RabbitMQ-Stomp and ELK (ElasticSearch, Logstash and Kibana)
+A Tic Tac Toe Game example built into complete stack solution for symfony DDD development environment using a Tactician MessageBus with Nginx, PHP-FPM, MySQL, RedisDB, RabbitMQ-Stomp and ELK (ElasticSearch, Logstash and Kibana)

 # Prerequisites